A Torus Theorem for homotopy nilpotent groups: Homotopy nilpotency of -complete loop spaces

 This implies that the nilpotency in the sense of Berstein--Ganea, and the nilpotency in the sense of Biedermann--Dwyer do not coincide in general.

-\begin{example} McGibbon's $p$-local examples of classically homotopy commutative compact Lie groups can be translated in the $p$-complete setting, \cite{McGibbon}.
-The group $Sp(2)$ at the prime $3$ and the exceptional group $G_2$ at the prime $5$ have Berstein--Ganea nilpotency $1$, whereas we have just seen that they have infinite Biedermann--Dwyer nilpotency.
-In \cite{KK} Kaji and Kishimoto study examples of $p$-compact groups that are nilpotent in the sense of Berstein--Ganea but they are not $p$-completed tori, so by Theorem \ref{thm:C} they are not homotopy nilpotent.
-In other words, there exist many loop spaces $X$ for which $\nilbg X < \infty$, but $\nil X = \infty$.
-This is the case for example for $E_8$ at the prime $41$ where $\nilbg{(E_8)^\wedge_{41}} = 3$, \cite[Theorem~1.6]{KK}. \end{example}
+\begin{example} McGibbon's $p$-local examples of classically homotopy commutative compact Lie groups can be translated into the $p$-complete setting, \cite[Theorem 2]{McGibbon}.
+Simply connected simple Lie groups at large enough primes, $Sp(2)$ at the prime~$3$, and the exceptional group $G_2$ at the prime~$5$, have Berstein--Ganea nilpotency~$1$, whereas according to Corollary~\ref{cor:infinite} they all have infinite Biedermann--Dwyer nilpotency.

+In \cite{KK} Kaji and Kishimoto study examples of $p$-compact groups that are nilpotent in the sense of Berstein--Ganea but they are not $p$-compact tori, so by Theorem~\ref{thm:C} they are not homotopy nilpotent in the sense of Biedermann--Dwyer.
+There exist in fact infinitely many loop spaces $X$ for which $\nilbg X < \infty$, but $\nil X = \infty$.
+This is the case for $E_8$ at the prime $41$ with $\nilbg{(E_8)^\wedge_{41}} = 3$, \cite[Theorem~1.6]{KK}. \end{example}

 We move now from $p$-compact groups to $p$-Noetherian groups.
 Let us recall from \cite{CCS_2} that a $p$-Noetherian group is a loop space $(X, BX)$ where $BX$ is $p$-complete and $H^\ast (X; \F_p)$ is a finitely generated (Noetherian) $\F_p$-algebra.